 It’s hard to tell if it’s deliberate, but the drag act the three perform is rubbish.
 They don’t tell jokes, or sing their own songs, they just dress up in sequinned clothing and mouth along to dodgy pop hits while doing unremarkable dance routines.
 Whether this is deliberate, or because of lack of innovation from the film makers, is unclear.
 I suspect the latter, as they are frequently referred to as the best in the business.
 In any case this is a minor tripping point as the drama and hilarity off stage is far more important than their mouthing along to ABBA.

 It manages to address a huge number of LGBT issues, from homophobia to parenting to gender reassignment, all without self pity or becoming downbeat.
-It shows that even though they are men who dress as women, they have to be tougher than most to survive, but manages to be fun at the same time.
+It shows that in spite of the femininity of what they do, they have to be tougher than most to survive, but manages to be fun at the same time.
 This is a fantastically written film which is as funny as it is emotionally engaging.
 Add to this some brilliantly flamboyant costumes and the sweeping Australian scenery and you have a fabulous movie which completely steals the show.

 Pingback: LGBT History Month: The Birdcage | Screen Goblin·